Surprise! As big guns falter, unexpected table-toppers emerge across Europe’s top football leagues

 |0

-Aston Villa who narrowly escaped relegation last season are the only team in the Premier League after five round of matches to have a perfect record in the Premier League.
+Aston Villa who narrowly escaped relegation last season are the only team in the Premier League after five round of matches to have a perfect record.
 Their 1-0 win over Leicester City helped them secure a fourth win on the spin.

 Just behind them in second place are Everton who are unbeaten in the league so far having beaten the likes of Tottenham already.